 • Prevention of iron deficiency during pregnancy and lactation, with heavy menstruation, etc.

-Solution for intramuscular and intravenous administration Ferrum Lek indicated for use in cases where it is necessary to quickly replenish the iron deficiency in the body, such as:
+Solution for intramuscular and intravenous administration Ferrum Lek indicated for use in cases where it is necessary to quickly replenish iron deficiency in the body, such as:

-• Severe anemia after heavy blood loss;
+• Severe anemia after major blood loss;

-• Ineffectiveness of taking iron preparations inside;
+• Ineffectiveness of taking iron supplements orally;

 Ferrum Lek - instructions for use

-General Provisions
+General provisions

 • Prevention of anemia and iron deficiency;